gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

 5. `onlyAirUp` + need-to-vent → accept where we are.
 Routine timeout also exits.

 This mirrors the pre-ML main-branch anti-oscillation logic (shrink valve time on each goal crossing).
-Note it needs **no learned model** — it only ever reads settled, valve-closed values, which is exactly why height mode can use it despite having no AI layer.
+Note it needs **no learned model** — it only ever reads settled, valve-closed values, so it delivers the same precision in both modes regardless of how well trained the model is.

 The finest achievable step is governed by the mode's `FINE_PULSE_MIN_MS*` together with the shrink factor; those two are the knobs for "lands exactly."